Find Affordable College Courses

 Read More…

-A rank of #4 on this year’s list means Missouri State University - Springfield is a great value for sociology students working on their bachelor’s degree.
-Located in the midsize city of Springfield, Missouri State is a public college with a very large student population.
+A rank of #3 on this year’s list means University of Missouri - Columbia is a great value for sociology students working on their bachelor’s degree.
+Located in the midsize city of Columbia, Mizzou is a public college with a fairly large student population.

 Missouri State undergraduate students pay an average of $8,294 in in-state tuition and fees each year.
 On average, sociology graduates from Missouri State take out $23,384 in student loans while working on their Bachelor's Degree.

-Read full report on Sociology at Missouri State University - Springfield
+Full Sociology at Missouri State University - Springfield Report

-You’ll be in good company if you decide to attend Missouri Southern State University.
-It ranked #5 on our 2023 Best Value Sociology Bachelor’s Degree Schools in Missouri list.
-Located in the small city of Joplin, Missouri Southern is a public college with a small student population.
+Out of the 15 schools in Missouri that were part of this year’s ranking, Missouri Southern State University landed the # 5 spot on the list.
+Located in the city of Joplin, Missouri Southern is a public college with a small student population.

 Missouri Southern undergraduate students pay an average of $7,762 in in-state tuition and fees each year.
 Sociology majors at Missouri Southern take out an average of $26,953 in student loans while working on their Bachelor's Degree.